sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_5_MemoryAndMotherboard/Questions01.md

 **Description**

-a) CPU Registers and Cache (L1, L2 etc.) are small bits of memory seen inside CPU.
-Registers are very small and are in Bits or Bytes.
-Caches are short term memory seen inside the CPU.RAM is computer memory and is not inside the CPU.

-b) CPU Registers and Cache (L1, L2 etc.) are small bits of memory seen inside CPU.
-Registers are very small and are in Bits or Bytes.
-Caches are short term memory seen inside the CPU.RAM is computer memory and is not inside the CPU.

-c) CPU Registers and Cache (L1, L2 etc.) are small bits of memory seen inside CPU.
-Registers are very small and are in Bits or Bytes.
-Caches are short term memory seen inside the CPU.RAM is computer memory and is not inside the CPU.

-d) CPU Registers and Cache (L1, L2 etc.) are small bits of memory seen inside CPU.
+CPU Registers and Cache (L1, L2 etc.) are small bits of memory seen inside CPU.
 Registers are very small and are in Bits or Bytes.
 Caches are short term memory seen inside the CPU.RAM is computer memory and is not inside the CPU.

 ---
 ---